securitykitten/blog_old/_posts/2014-12-02-vm-checking-and-detecting.md

 <img src="/images/antivm_check_virtualbox.png">
 </figure>

-This wraps up the checks for VirtualBox, now the malware will check for the existence of QEMU
+This wraps up the checks for VirtualBox.
+Now the malware will check for the existence of QEMU.

 ###Check QEMU
-The first check by checking the registry key "HARDWARE\\DEVICEMAP\\Scsi\\Scsi Port 0\\Scsi Bus 0\\Target Id 0\\Logical Unit Id 0" with the value of "Identifier" and the data of "QEMU" this is the same method as the 2 other checks.
+Hunting for QEMU is almost identical to the methods used when searching for VBox.
+The first check is a look at the registry key "HARDWARE\\DEVICEMAP\\Scsi\\Scsi Port 0\\Scsi Bus 0\\Target Id 0\\Logical Unit Id 0" with the value of "Identifier" and the data of "QEMU".

 <figure>
 <img src="/images/antivm_check_qemu.png">